Nexmo/nexmo-developer/_partials/stitch/guides/enable-audio/java.md

 ## Display audio events

 When enabling media, `NexmoMediaEvent` events are sent to the conversation.
 To display these events you will need to add a `NexmoMediaEventListener`.
-Repleace the whole `getConversation` method in the `ChatViewModel`:
+Replace the whole `getConversation` method in the `ChatViewModel`:

 ```java
 private fun getConversation() {